s-heins/articles/git/03 A deeper look: Git behind the scenes/git-behind-the-scenes.md

 If you have any modified files for which you want to skip the staging area, you can run `git commit -a` so that git will commit all tracked files without you having to `add` them first.
 This does not work for any untracked files, however.

+### One file can have multiple changes in different states at once

 Git uses the file status to communicate to us what the status of our files is.
 However, a file can also have multiple states – we could do some preliminary changes, add them to the staging area, and then do some more changes.
 In that case, git will have multiple snapshots of that file, one snapshot per commit where that file changed, another snapshot for the staged version, and yet another one for the working directory version of our file.\
 Git will then show us that the file has some changes that are to be committed and some other changes that are not yet staged: